 Contact an Illinois Parent Relocation Lawyer

 Parents in a co-parenting relationship who have the majority or an equal amount of parenting time must seek court approval for certain moves.
-Whether you are the parent who wishes to relocate or you object to your child’s other parent moving away with your child, Shaw Family Law, P.C. is here to help.
+Whether you are the parent who wishes to relocate or you object to your child’s other parent moving away with your child, Shaw Sanders, P.C. is here to help.
 Schedule a free consultation with a skilled St. Charles family law attorney to discuss your concerns by calling us at 630-584-5550 today.